Cancun, Mexico –

 Where is the best taco in Cancun (and probably in whole Mexico)

 Next to the hostel we mark two small stands with tacos in a back street.
 Why do we decide exactly on those 2?
 Because all of the shabby tables and chairs are full of locals.
-If you go to Cancun definitely stop by and have a taco there!
+If you plan travelling to Cancun, definitely stop by and have the best taco there!
 It’s closed during the day but the magic happens in the evenings.

 Important!
-The amazing tacos are located on Punta Nicchehabi, a bit after the corner of Av.
+The tacos in Cancun are located on Punta Nicchehabi, a bit after the corner of Av.
 Yaxchilán.
 Always eat where the locals do!

 The next day starts with breakfast in the hostel.
 The guests are from all over the world, the hosts bring fresh fruits and eggs … with a taste of Real eggs from very happy chickens!
 The coffee is the biggest disappointment, it’s pseudo americano.
 But we have beer!

-How to go from the city to the beach Playa Delfines by public transport
+How to go from the city center of Cancun to the beach Playa Delfines by public transport

 We put our swimming suits, 30 SPF sun cream, flip-flops and off to the beach.
 Tsveti, of course, already has checked which bus and from where we need to take.

 Important!
-To go to the beach area take R1 towards Zona Hoteliera, running on the main street.
+To go from the city center of Cancun to the beach area take R1 towards Zona Hoteliera, running on the main street.

 For our surprise there are no bus stations.
 You just need to wave the driver and the bus stops.
 If he sees confused tourists, he just stops and picks them up.
 The bus stops every 10 meters, so the trip takes around an hour.
 Worst than the traffic is only the bus driver who thinks he is an undiscovered Vettel.
 It’s a bumpy trip!
 Thank god we didn’t have a huge breakfast!